Disabled Facilities Grants

-The grant can be used to provide adaptations for people with disabilities, to support independent living and to help them remain in their own home.
-Adaptations include things such as stair lifts, ramps and showers, but doesn't cover decorative work.
+The Disabled Facilities Grant can be used to provide adaptations if you have a disability, to support independent living and help you stay in your own home.
+Adaptations can include things such as stair lifts, ramps and showers.
+It doesn't cover decorative work.

-To find out if you're eligible to apply for the grant you'll need to have an assessment by our equipment and adaptations service.
+To find out if you're eligible to apply for the grant you need to have an equipment and adaptations assessment.

 If you're assessed as being in need of major adaptations to your home, you can then apply for the grant if you're:

 - a disabled person who's an owner occupier or a tenant

 - an owner occupier or tenant who has a disabled person living in your home - either an adult or child

 (a child is classed as a person under 20 who qualifies for Child Benefit)

 - a landlord, on behalf of a disabled tenant

 Our equipment and adaptations service will tell you how you can apply for the grant.